-In total the tour ran for just under one and a half hours, but it was honestly so interesting I really didn’t want it to finish!
-I could rant on and on and on for thousands of words about the tour, the tales Golden told us, and the dark history of Krakow, but I’ll save my own energy and your time and simply summarise one or two.
+In total, the tour ran for just under one and a half hours, but it was honestly so interesting I really didn’t want it to finish!
+I could drone on and on and on for thousands of words about the tour, the tales Golden told us, and the dark history of Macabre Krakow, but I’ll save my own energy and your time and simply summarise a few.

 The Role of the Executioner

-Well, the city council or whoever it is toddles on over to the local jail, gathers together all of the inmates on death lots so one of them would ultimately become responsible for the deaths of all their new jail buddies.
+Well, the city council or whoever is in charge toddles on over to the local jail, gathers together all of the inmates on death row and draws lots so one of them would ultimately become responsible for the deaths of all their new jail buddies.

 But of course, even professional murderers need to be absolved of their sins, so the sword they used to chop heads off was inscribed with “I did not kill you, your sins killed you“.

 Karol Kot (not to be confused with Karol Józef Wojtyła, aka Pope John Paul II) was not your cutesy Edward Cullen-type vampire, but rather he was an evil, murderous, real-life villain.
 Think Cruella de Vil but worse.
 Although according to him, he was a murderer but that doesn’t make him an evil man.
 Um, okay then?

 He wasn’t fussy about who he tried to kill, nor did he have a preference of gender, age or type of person.
 He seemed to just like killing for the sake of it.